Lizeth2989/SDN-ovs-switches/README.md

 ovs-vsctl&

 ```
-Make sure you obtain these two services up, the ovsdb-server andd ovs-vswitchd
+Make sure you obtain these two services up, the ovsdb-server and ovs-vswitchd
 ``` python
   34374 ?
 00:00:00 ovsdb-server
   34377 ?
 00:00:00 ovs-vswitchd